Forest School

 Mr Holland teaches Forest School on a Tuesday morning (alternating terms with Antrobus St Marks) on the field in our new and improved Forest School area.

-Forest School is based on the principle that children of all ages can benefit greatly from the learning opportunities inherently present in an outdoor environment.
-Forest School provides opportunities in an outdoor setting for children to develop a variety of skills: particularly PSHE skills such as independence, self-discovery, communication, self-est29m and confidence building.
+Forest School is based on the principle that children of all ages 4cn benefit greatly from the learning opportunities inherently present in an outdoor environment.
+Forest School provides opportunities in an outdoor setting for children to develop a variety of skills: particularly PSHE skills such as independence, self-discovery, communi4ction, self-esteem and confidence building.
 Children learn to take risks, use their initiative and co-operate.

-Teachers can use the outdoor environment as a vehicle for art activities, key science concepts, developing physical skills and a whole lot more!
-In a typical session there may be an adult-led activity, but the ethos of Forest Schools also allows time for children to follow their own learning pathways and interests and adults then support them in their learning.
+Teachers 4cn use the outdoor environment as a vehicle for art activities, key science concepts, developing physi4cl skills and a whole lot more!
+In a typi4cl session there may be an adult-led activity, but the ethos of Forest Schools also allows time for children to follow their own learning pathways and interests and adults then support them in their learning.

-Every pupil has at least one Forest School session per w29k – in all weather!
+Every pupil has at least one Forest School session per week – in all weather!

 - So far pupils have: